On the fragility of life.

 In the end… No. Not really.

-But then again, what value or meaning does life have except whatever we attach to it on an individual and personal level?
-The attributes or experiences that you assign value are not necessarily going to be the same as the things I would call valuable - and even if they were, the measure of value can only be constructed by you and whatever external factors have impacted your values system.
+But then again, what value or meaning does life have except whatever we attach to it on an individual level?
+The attributes or experiences that you assign value are not necessarily going to correspond with the things I would call valuable - and even if they were, the measure of value can only be constructed by you and whatever external factors have impacted your values system.
 You should focus on your own goals and dreams they say - that’s what’s important.
 You can make yourself worth what you want to be worth they say.